ibm-build-lab/terraform-ibm-cloud-pak/examples/iaf/README.md

 ## Set Cloud Pak Entitlement Key

 This module also requires an Entitlement Key.
-Obtain it [here](https://myibm.ibm.com/products-services/containerlibrary) and store it in the file `entitlement.key` in the root of this repository.
+Obtain it [here](https://myibm.ibm.com/products-services/containerlibrary) and store it in the file `entitlement.key` in the root of this cloned repository (../..).
 If you use that filename, the file won't be published to GitHub if you accidentally push to GitHub.

 ## Execute

-Follow these instructions to execute the example

-Create the file `terraform.tfvars` with the following input variables, these values are fake examples:
+Create the file `terraform.tfvars` with the following input variables.
+NOTE: these values are just examples:

 ```hcl
 on_vpc                       = "false"